 To allow for social distancing, USMS recommends a max of six swimmers per lane during warm-up.
 Swimmers are discouraged from hanging on the walls during warm-up.
 Please be flexible with your warm-up routine to avoid overcrowding and be considerate of your fellow swimmers.

 Any swimmer failing to report to the proper lane in the correct heat of an event will be scratched from that event and will not be permitted to swim that event at another time.

 The complete results, including splits, will be posted at usms.org.
-A paper copy of the complete final results may be ordered with your online entry and will be mailed to you from the National Office.
-Cost is $15 per copy.
+A paper copy of the complete final results will be mailed to those who ordered it during meet entry.

 USMS Top Ten

 Due to the postponed dates for this event, times will be considered for Top Ten as part of the 2021-22 season (June 1 - May 31) along with 2022 USMS Spring Nationals.

 Final results will indicate splits for all swims (excluding pad malfunctions).
 Splits will be recorded for all swimmers and submitted for records and Top 10 consideration, for initial distances of all individual events (except for backstroke) and for all relay lead-off splits.
 Therefore, swimmers need not submit split requests for those events.
 Split requests are required for initial distance(s) of an individual backstroke event.
 The swimmer is responsible for picking up the Split Notification Form from the administrative official, filling it out, and presenting it to the administrative official prior to the swim.
 Automatic split times will be submitted for USMS Top 10, however automatic split times from individual events will not automatically appear in the USMS event results database.
 If you would like a split time to be added to the event results database, please email your request after the meet to email@example.com.

 Swimmers wishing to have times entered into SWIMS (USA Swimming’s times database) must complete a form, obtained from the administrative referee at the meet, prior to the swim.